 SPHA will maintain an up-to-date utility allowance schedule and will review the utility allowance schedule annually.
 If the review finds a utility rate has changed by ten percent (10 %) or more since the last revision of the utility allowance schedule, the schedule will be revised to reflect the new rate.
-Revised utility allowances will be applied at a participant family's next re-examination.
+Revised utility allowances will be applied at a participant family's next reexamination.
+The utility allowance used to calculate the gross rent will be based on the bedroom size of the lesser of the unit size and youcher size.